Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 Some of the effort for this release came from our open source community.
 We would like to particularly acknowledge the contributions of Michael Paterson, Hsin Shao, Brett Wu, and Feng Zheng.
 The features in this release were supported by the Ocean Observatory Initiative and FutureGrid projects.

-The Nimbus 2.10 release candidate is available for download at: http://www.nimbusproject.org/downloads/
+The Nimbus 2.10 release candidate is available for download at: https://www.nimbusproject.org/downloads/

-Documentation (still in progress) is available at: http://www.nimbusproject.org/docs/2.10/
+Documentation (still in progress) is available at: https://www.nimbusproject.org/docs/2.10/

 We appreciate help from all who are willing to test this release.
 To help provide an easy vehicle for feedback and resolve issues quickly we offer real-time access to a Nimbus RC chatroom for serious alpha testers.
 If you would like to participate, please contact us for access.